opencast/opencast/docs/guides/admin/docs/upgrade.md

 - The configuration keys `source-tags` and `source-flavors` of the _publish-configure_ workflow operation were renamed to `download-source-tags` and `download-source-flavors` respectively.
 If you use custom workflows, you may need to adjust them accordingly.
+- In large installations, consider raising the Java memory limits…
+    - of Opencast in `/usr/share/opencast/bin/setenv` or `etc/setenv`
+    - of Elasticsearch in `/etc/elasticsearch/jvm.options`

 ### Wowza streaming configuration changes